‘Meanwhile… in Leith’ Project

-This exciting, new space consists of upcycled shipping containers housing artists’ studios, as well as a number of wooden market stalls to be re-configured by local groups.
-The site will host a variety of individuals and groups with a focus on gardening and growing, food and drink, exercise and play, arts and education, social and small business enterprise.
+This exciting, new space consists of upcycled shipping containers housing artists’ studios, a skatepark (by Leith DIY), a community garden and a number of wooden market stalls to be re-configured by local groups.
+The site hosts a variety of individuals and groups with a focus on gardening and growing, food and drink, exercise and play, arts and education, social and small business enterprise.

 Out of the Blue and the local community are intent on influencing the City of Edinburgh Council’s plans for the future transformation of the site into housing and community amenity.